 Additionally, in 2008, The Museum of Modern Art installed 38 of the iconic Esquire covers in its permanent collection, celebrated by a year-long exhibition: George Lois: The Esquire Covers @ MoMA.
 A book celebrating the MoMA installation was published by Assouline in Spring 2010.

-- Book List of the Week: Stefan Sagmeister
+- Book List of the Week: David Rockwell

-- 15 Books on China and Design
+- 10 Books on Branding and Brand Design